Ifyedoka/Ifyedoka/README.md

 - 👋 Hi, I’m @Ifyedoka
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Data Analytic projects
-- 💞️ I’m looking to collaborate companies and individuals
+- 💞️ I’m looking to collaborate with companies and individuals who are into data analysis and visualization
-- 📫 How to reach me on
+- 📫 How to reach me on [linkedin]
+-
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...